mr-bt/manager.README/README.md

 Things usually don't go according to plan, and that's expected.
 > Everyone has a plan until they get punched in the mouth - Mike Tyson.

-It's about thinking ahead that gets us to be better prepared for when "you're punched in the mouth" (haha!).
+It's about thinking ahead that prepares us better for when "you're punched in the mouth".
 > In preparing for battle, I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.

 Lastly,